Sinentlahla219081328/HTML-CSS/README.md

 Using ordered list to define the entire list and specify its type,we wrap all the items in a ol element.Each item in the list is enclosed in an li element, which represents a list item.
 Using definition or description list elements it is used when we want to create a list that resembles a key-value pair in computer science.To create a definition list, we use specific elements.The term or key is enclosed in a dt tag, which stands for definition term.
 The description or value is enclosed in a dd tag, which stands for definition description.
 You can have multiple descriptions for each term by using multiple  tags.
 The entire list is wrapped in a dl tag, representing the definition list.
 Interestingly, the  tags and  tags are placed side by side without any additional wrapper around them.

+HTML Quotes
+To distinguish the quote from the surrounding text, we can wrap the whole thing in a blockqoute element, and use cite element to attribute the qoute.
+These two element serve a semantic purpose.They inform other computers, "Hey, this is what this is."
+Additionally, they provide a convenient way to apply custom styling.
+Using inline quotes :  we can use the "q" element in HTML, which stands for quote.
+By using this element, the browser will automatically provide the appropriate quote marks for us.
+Add lang= "fr"  or lang = "bg".